Chapter 5 : Masquerade

 She stepped to the front and looked at her beautiful reflection skeptically.
 She waited for a moment until she disappointedly announced, "It's not working."

-your mind to the mirror!"
+"Open your mind to the mirror!"

 So Ella relaxed and closed her eyes briefly, before opening them and looking straight at her reflection.
 Suddenly, beams of light streamed out from the Mirror of Erised, reaching out to Ella.
 They surrounded her, spiraling around until the light turned into tiny sparks, gently falling to the ground and disappearing, revealing Ella again.